How to Resolved Network Related Issue | 10 Common Way

 • Select Start > Computer > Properties.

-• In the next step, identify the “Computer name, domain, and workgroup settings” and then choose “Change Settings.”
+• Next, find the “Computer name, domain, and workgroup settings.”
+Then, choose “Change Settings.”
 Locate the “Computer Name” tab and select “Change.”
 Locate “Member of” and select “Workgroup.”
-If you need to enter an existing workgroup, enter the name of that group and press“Ok.
+If you need to enter an existing workgroup, enter the name of that group and press “OK.”

-• Open the menu of start and type “Command Prompt” in the search bar, and press enter button to get the list of results.
+• Open the Start menu and type “Command Prompt” in the search bar.
+Then press the Enter button to get the list of results.

-If you have to insert your wi-fi password every time you access the internet, your device is not remembering your network.
-To correct this, click on the icon of wi-fi which is present at the top left corner of your screen.
-Select “Open Network Preferences,” click on “Advanced” and select your network from the displayed list.
+If you must enter your wi-fi password every time you go online, your device isn’t remembering your network.
+To correct this, click on the icon of wi-fi that is present at the top left corner of your screen.
+Select “Open Network Preferences,” click on “Advanced,” and select your network from the displayed list.
 Check the box next to “Remember networks this computer has joined” and tap “Ok.

 1. Overcome an intermittent internet connection.